phase2/pattern-lab-workshop/README.md

 Pattern Lab is wicked cool and you should use it!

 ## Installation
-this will change once it's published to npm. once that happens installation will probably be `npm install -g pattern-lab-workshop`
+This will change once it's published to npm.
+Once that happens installation will probably be `npm install -g pattern-lab-workshop`

-but until then:
+But until then:

 git clone the repo
-inside that folder type
+Inside that folder type
 `npm install`
 `npm link`

-make a new folder somewhere else to run the workshop in
+Make a new folder somewhere else to run the workshop in.

-cd into that folder and type "pattern-lab-workshop" in the terminal
+cd into that folder and type `pattern-lab-workshop` in the terminal.

 ## API Reference
 Pattern Lab docs: [http://patternlab.io/docs/index.html]